mlubinsky/mlubinsky.github.com/p_flink/README.md

     6. Broadcast State
 ```
 #### RichFunction
 Keyed State can only be used in RichFunction.
 The biggest difference between RichFunction and common and traditional Function is that it has its own lifecycle.
 The use of Key State contains the following four steps:

 ```
  1. Declare the State as the instance variable in the RichFunction.
- 2. Perform an initialization assignment operation for the State in the open () method corresponding to the RichFunction.
+ 2. Perform an initialization assignment operation for the State in the open() method corresponding to the RichFunction.
       2.a The first step of the assignment operation is to create a StateDescriptor and specify a name for the State during the creation.
       2.b The second step is to call the getRuntimeContext().getState(…) in RichFunction to pass in the defined StateDescriptor so as to obtain the State.
-3. Call State method (e.g. state.value() or state.update() to read and write
+3. Call State method: e.g. state.value() or state.update() to read and write
 ```

 The state can be used with any of the transformations, but we have to use the Rich version of the functions